 Carbohydrates are the primary source of energy for the body.
 When consumed, the body transforms carbohydrates into glucose (sugar), which fuels the brain and muscles.
 Without carbs, your body must turn to other sources of energy that aren’t as efficient.
 That’s the focus of the keto diet—the body begins to burn ketones from stored fat for energy instead of glucose.
 However, there’s evidence that low-carb diets can cause serious health issues.

-Everyone needs carbs, but the amount you need varies.
+Everyone needs carbohydrates, but the amount you need varies.
 Many factors impact your carb consumption.
-For instance, your fitness goals, body type, and exercise type all affect how much of your daily caloric intake should be composed of carbs, ranging from 45 to 65% of your diet.
+For instance, your fitness goals, body type, and exercise type all affect how much of your daily caloric intake should be composed of this macronutrient, ranging from 45 to 65% of your diet.
 Athletes should consume even more.

 We’ve all heard the advice.
 Avoid white bread, avoid white pasta, avoid white rice.
 White foods are bad, right?
 That’s not the whole truth.